 |

-that I'll be referring to a lot!
-You've
+be referring to a lot!
+You've covered so much.

-on speaker placement should come in quite handy later in the year
+The sections on speaker placement should come in quite handy later

 GT - Harbord, NSW